Getting started on Leeds Observatory

 Middle Layer Super Output Areas (MSOAs)

-Geographies such as Community Committees, Children’s Clusters, Children’s Centre Reach Areas are based on the way the council organises itself.
+Children’s Clusters and Children’s Centre Reach Areas are based on the way the council organises itself.
 Contact us for more information on these areas.